Henry Louis Vivian Derozio: Early life

 Henry Louis Vivian Derozio was born on 18 April 1809 at Entally-Padmapukur in Kolkata.
-His parents were Francis Derozio, a Christian Indo-Portuguese office worker, and Sophia Johnson Derozio, an Englishwoman.
+His parents were Francis Derozio, a Christian Indo-Portuguese office worker, and Sophia Johnson Derozio, an Anglo-Indian woman.
 His original family name was "do Rozário".

 Derozio attended David Drummond Dharmatala Academy school from age 6 to 14.
 He later praised his early schooling for its liberal approach to education, particularly its unusual choice to teach Indian, Eurasian and European children from different social classes together as peers.
 Derozio's later religious skepticism is sometimes attributed to David Drummond, who was known as a freethinker.
 Derozio was a successful student: notices in the India Gazette and the Calcutta Journal at the time mentioned Derozio's academic excellence (including several academic prizes) and successful performances in student plays.
 While a student, he read the poetry of his contemporaries, John Keats, Percy Shelley, and Lord Byron.

 At age 14, Derozio left school to work.
 He initially joined his father's office in Kolkata, then shifted to his uncle's indigo factory in Bhagalpur.
 Inspired by the scenic beauty of the banks of the River Ganges, he started writing poetry, which he submitted to the India Gazette.
 His poetic career began to flourish, with poems published in multiple newspapers and periodicals, in 1825.

 In 1827, when Derozio was 18, the editor John Grant took notice of his poetry, offering to publish a book of his work and inviting him to return to Kolkata.
 He soon became an assistant editor for Grant, as well as publishing in several other periodicals, and founding his own newspaper, the Calcutta Gazette.